bonifield/helpers/python/README.md

 	- How to use generator expressions, list comprehensions, and an example of yield generator expressions in a function
 - python-hashes.py
 	- Use hashlib to generate multiple types hashes
+- python-itertools-zip.py
+	- use itertools.zip to get members of multiple lists simultaneously and create new tuples
 - python-json-enrich.py
 	- insert new key/value pairs to a JSON file (creates a new file)
 - python-json-flatten.py